miclgael/uses/README.md

 - [VSCodium](https://vscodium.com/) is my current editor.
 I made the switch to Visual Studio Code from Atom in 2018, and made the conscious choice to swap to the version with telemetry removed.
 Before that I used Brackets, Coda and Sublime Text.
 I wrote my first lines of code with Notepad++ in 2005.
 - Default Dark+ theme, default vs-seti icons.
 - I use iTerm2 for my terminal.
 I change the font to Fira Code, and font-size to 14.
+- On Linux I use the default PoP_\OS! terminal.
-- I use Zsh as my shell, with the default theme.
+- I use Zsh as my shell, with the [Spaceship Prompt](https://github.com/spaceship-prompt/spaceship-prompt) theme, via [Fig.io](https://fig.io) (where all my dotfiles and aliases are managed now!)

 ### Desktop Apps